ci4rail/io4edge-client-go/README.md

 * Load new firmware
 * Identify HW (name, revision, serial number)
 * Program HW identification
-* Set and get persistant parameter
+* Set and get persistent parameter

 Current version uses TCP sockets for communication.
 May be later extended to further transport protocols such as websockets.